veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/radio-button.md

 When the page is loaded the checked attribute checks whether the radio button is checked or not.
 Value attribute display the value “option1” for the radio button.

 ## Associated Attributes:
-- **style:** Used to specify the inline style.
-- **class:** It specifies one or more classnames for an element.
-The class attribute is mostly used to point to a class in a style sheet. place
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
 - **Value:** It is the value given for the radio button.
 - **Required:** Used to check whether the radio button is required or not.
 Value should be a boolean value i.e. either true or false.
 - **Label:** Is the value given for the radio button.
 Example “abc” display the value “abc” next to the radio button